-The Scheme provides households and businesses with financial incentives to improve the energy efficiency of their equipment and appliances.
-This is done through the creation of Energy Savings Certificates (ESC).
+The Energy Savings Scheme is NSW’s largest energy efficiency program.
+It provides households and businesses with financial incentives to improve the energy efficiency of their equipment and appliances.
+It will run until 2050.

-The Energy Savings Scheme Rule (ESS Rule) details how ESCs are created.
-The current ESS Rule is effective from 1 August 2022.
+The Energy Savings Scheme Rule (ESS Rule) details how certificates are created.

 The current ESS Rule is effective from 14 April 2023.

 The requirements for creating certificates are set out in the rule.
 We consult with industry stakeholders regularly to ensure the rule remains relevant to current technical and market conditions.

 We are committed to updating the ESS Rule on an annual basis.

 The scheme was established in 2009 under the NSW Electricity Supply Act 1995.